-The Wisconsin Association of Fairs and the Wisconsin State Fair Park officials are excited to introduce the 2020 Wisconsin Fairest of the Fairs, who was selected Wednesday evening at the annual Wisconsin Association of Fairs Convention in Wisconsin Dells.
-A field of 36 talented contestants vied for this coveted position, and Cayley Vande Berg, 20, representing the Fond du Lac County Fair, took home the title.
+WEST ALLIS, Wis. – January 11, 2023 – Wisconsin State Fair officials are proud to introduce the 2023 Wisconsin Fairest of the Fairs, who was selected this evening at the annual Wisconsin Association of Fairs Convention in the Wisconsin Dells.
+A group of 36 talented contestants vied for this highly sought-after position, and Sharlene Swedlund, 22, representing the Green County Fair, took home the title.

-The Wisconsin Fairest of the Fairs program was created 54 years ago to select an ambassador for the Wisconsin Association of Fairs, which represents 75 county, district and state fairs in Wisconsin.
+The Wisconsin Fairest of the Fairs program was created 57 years ago to select an ambassador for the Wisconsin Association of Fairs, which represents 75 county, district, and state Fairs in Wisconsin.

-Each year, the Wisconsin Fairest of the Fairs travels throughout the state promoting the educational, agricultural, social, cultural and commercial opportunities available at Wisconsin’s great fairs.
-It is a position of responsibility to the citizens of our great state, and the winner must possess excellent communication skills as well as organization, professionalism and a passion for the fair industry.
+Each year, the Wisconsin Fairest of the Fairs travels throughout the state promoting the educational, agricultural, social, cultural, and commercial opportunities available at Wisconsin’s incredible Fairs.
+The winner must possess outstanding communication skills as well as organization, professionalism, and above all, a passion for the Fair industry.

-Vande Berg will serve a one-year term, and her responsibilities include appearances at fairs and events throughout the state, working with media and promoting the importance of Wisconsin’s fair and agriculture industries.
+Swedlund will serve a one-year term, and her responsibilities include appearances at Fairs and events throughout the state, working with media, and promoting the importance of Wisconsin Fairs.

-Individuals interested in competing in future Wisconsin Fairest of the Fairs contests may contact their county or district fair board for more information or visit WiFairs.com.
+Individuals interested in competing in future Wisconsin Fairest of the Fairs contests should contact their county or district Fair board for more information or visit WiFairs.com.

-The 2020 Wisconsin State Fair, presented by U.S. Cellular, will take place Thursday, Aug.
-6 – Sunday, Aug.
-16. The fair offers a unique experience to all who attend and is an exceptional value with 30 FREE entertainment stages, exciting rides and games in SpinCity, thousands of animals, endless family activities, events, contests, vendors and culinary delights.
-For the most up-to-date information, visit WiStateFair.com or connect with us on Facebook,
+The 2023 Wisconsin State Fair, presented by UScellular, takes place Aug.
+3 – 13.
+The State Fair offers a unique experience to all who attend and is an exceptional value.
+Enjoy dozens of FREE entertainment stages, exciting rides and games in SpinCity, thousands of animals, endless family activities, events, contests, shopping vendors, and culinary delights.
+For more information, visit WiStateFair.com or follow us on Facebook and Instagram.